How Much Does It Cost to Move?

 As thrilling and adventurous as it might be to relocate to a new house or new city, the hassle of packing up, transporting, and unpacking a household full of belongings can make almost anyone dread the overall process.
 But once begun, it must be done, and there are plenty of ways to make the move easier.

-Using one of the best moving companies is a great way for homeowners or renters to take the stress out of moving.
+Using one of the best moving companies (such as United Van Lines) is a great way for homeowners or renters to take the stress out of moving.
 Naturally, the next question is “How much does it cost to move?”
-According to HomeAdvisor, the average moving cost is $1,710 for a local move handled by a moving company.
-HomeAdvisor also reports that a long-distance move with a moving company could cost an average of $4,797.
+According to HomeAdvisor, a local move handled by a moving company costs between $914 and $2,529, with an average cost of $1,711.
+HomeAdvisor also reports that a long-distance move with a moving company typically costs between $2,649 and $6,978, with an average of $4,792.
 These costs are determined by the number of belongings being moved (generally based on the number or type of rooms in the house), the distance of the move, the number of movers required, and the number of supplies or extra services needed.
-This guide covers everything a homeowner or renter needs to know about how much it costs to move.
+This guide covers everything a homeowner or renter needs to know about how much it costs to move, including the hidden costs of moving and ways to find the best moving company for their needs.

 Factors in Calculating the Cost to Move

 A long-distance moving company is the best option for moving belongings farther than 100 miles or across state lines.
 These companies know how to move across the country better than anyone and have the right equipment and know-how to make sure the goods are transported securely.
-The average cost of a long-distance move is $4,823.
+The average cost of a long-distance move is $4,792.
 But how much does it cost to move cross-country?
-Coast-to-coast moves can cost as much as $10,000.
+The cost to move across the country from coast to coast can run as high as $10,000 or more.

 The volume of belongings in a studio apartment is naturally less than what’s in a 4-bedroom house.
-When customers are searching for a “moving company near me,” the first or second question moving companies will ask when quoting a price will be something like “How many rooms are being moved?”
+When customers are searching online for “moving company near me,” the first or second question moving companies will ask when quoting a price will be something like “How many rooms are being moved?”
 The company will then try to determine the types of rooms that will be moved.
 Family rooms tend to have large, bulky furniture and fragile TVs.
 Garages and attics can be filled with numerous boxes, while bedrooms typically have heavy furniture.
 All of these factors are assessed to help determine a custom quote for the move.
-For example, the cost to move the contents of a 1-bedroom house 250 miles typically costs between $750 and $1,500, and moving a 4-bedroom home the same distance can cost up to $2,500.
+For example, the cost to move the contents of a 1-bedroom house typically ranges from $1,500 to $3,000, and moving a 3-bedroom home can cost up to $8,000.

 Smart shipping.
 Easy tracking.